Rural Housing Service, USDA.

 FOR FURTHER INFORMATION CONTACT:

-Tammy S. Daniels, Financial and Loan Analyst, USDA Rural Development Guaranteed Rural Rental Housing Program, Multi-Family Housing Guaranteed Loan Division, U.S. Department of Agriculture, South Agriculture Building, Room 1263, STOP 0781, 1400 Independence Avenue, SW., Washington, DC 20250-0781.
+Monica Cole, Financial and Loan Analyst, USDA Rural Development Guaranteed Rural Rental Housing Program, Multi-Family Housing Guaranteed Loan Division, U.S. Department of Agriculture, South Agriculture Building, Room 1263, STOP 0781, 1400 Independence Avenue, SW., Washington, DC 20250-0781.
 E-mail: firstname.lastname@example.org.
-Telephone: (202) 720-0021.
+Telephone: (202) 720-1251.
 This number is not toll-free.
 Hearing or speech-impaired persons may access that number by calling the Federal Information Relay Service toll-free at (800) 877-8339.

-Responses: FY 2008 NOFA response selections that did not develop into complete applications within the time constraints stipulated by the corresponding State Office have been cancelled.
+Prior fiscal year response selections that did not develop into complete applications within the time constraints stipulated by the corresponding State Office have been cancelled.
+Applicants have been notified of the cancellation by the State Office.
 A new response for the project may be submitted subject to the conditions of this NOFA.

-FY 2008 NOFA responses that were selected by the Agency, with a complete application (including all Federal environmental documents required by 7 CFR part 1940, subpart G, a Form RD 3565-1, “Application for Loan and Guarantee” and the $2,500 application fee) submitted by the lender within 90 days from the date of notification of response selection (unless an extension was granted by the State office), will be eligible for FY 2009 program dollars and will compete for available FY 2009 funds without having to complete a FY 2009 response.
+Prior years NOFA responses that were selected by the Agency, with a complete application (including all Federal environmental documents required by 7 CFR part 1940, subpart G, and a Form RD 3565-1 “Application for Loan and Guarantee”) submitted by the lender within 90 days from the date of notification of response selection (unless an extension was granted by the Agency), will be eligible for any FY 2011 program dollars without having to complete a FY 2011 response.
+Outstanding prior years approved applications were obligated to the extent of available funding in order of priority score with the highest scores obligated first.
+In the case of tied scores, the project with the greatest leveraging (lowest Loan to Cost) received selection priority.
+Once the outstanding prior years approved applications have been funded, the Agency will select FY 2011 responses for further processing in rank order as determined by the scoring criteria set forth in this NOFA to the extent that funds remain available.

 Qualifying Properties: Qualifying properties include new construction for multi-family housing units and the acquisition of existing structures with a minimum per unit rehabilitation expenditure requirement in accordance with 7 CFR 3565.252.